jamsidedown/AwsWebsocketDotnetTemplate/README.md

 ```

 ### Test coverage
+Coverage is run with coverlet console, installation instructions are included in the `Optional additional tools` section above.

 From the `src` directory, running `./coverage.sh` will run the unit tests and show a coverage report

 ```sh